Health/Wellness, Patient Blog | Jun 27 2022

 Total fat

 The total amount of fat and types of fat are included here.
-Heart healthy sources of fat include monounsaturated and polyunsaturated fats.
+Heart-healthy sources of fat include monounsaturated and polyunsaturated fats.
 Saturated fat is a less healthy fat, and a good goal is to find foods with less than 2 grams per serving of saturated fat and 0 grams per serving of trans fat.

 Cholesterol

 In the past, cholesterol was in the spotlight for determining if a product was “healthy” or not.
-In more recent years, we’ve identified saturated fats and trans fat to be the bigger risk factors for heart disease.
+In more recent years, we’ve identified saturated fats and trans fats to be the bigger risk factors for heart disease.

 Sodium